RizwanMunawar/yolov8-object-tracking/README.md

 # yolov8-object-tracking

-This will only work with `ultralytics==8.0.0`.
-However, I strongly recommend using the latest Ultralytics package and following the official Ultralytics code: [GitHub Repository](https://github.com/ultralytics/ultralytics/).
+This is compatible only with `ultralytics==8.0.0`.
+However, I highly recommend using the latest version of the Ultralytics package and referring to the official Ultralytics codebase here: [GitHub Repository](https://github.com/ultralytics/ultralytics/).

 [Train YOLOv8 on Custom Data](https://muhammadrizwanmunawar.medium.com/train-yolov8-on-custom-data-6d28cd348262)